facebook/sapling/README.md

 That will pull down any commits that have been pushed to the server in the meantime and give you a new head that you can merge in.

+Hg-Git can also be used to convert a Mercurial repository to Git.
+As Dulwich doesn't support local repositories yet, the easiest way is to setup up a local SSH server.
+Then use the following commands to convert the repository.

+        $ mkdir git-repo; cd git-repo; git init; cd ..
+        $ cd hg-repo
+        $ hg push git+ssh://localhost/absolute/path/to/git-repo

+To import new changesets into the Git repository you can run the last command as often as you want, only new changes will be pushed.

+If the you get the following warning you should setup a bookmark so Git doesn't have to push to the currently checked out branch.

+        warning: updating the current branch

+To fix this run the following command in the Git repository.
+Warning: All local changes are destroyed!

+        $ git reset --hard

 Hg Bookmarks Integration
 ========================